Search-Internship/backend/README.md

   - `password` (string): User's password.
   - `phone_number` (string): User's phone number.
   - `email_password` (string, optional): Password for user's email account.
+- **Password Constraint**:
+  - Passwords must meet the following criteria:
+    - Contains at least one lowercase character
+    - Contains at least one uppercase character
+    - Contains at least one digit
+    - Has a minimum length of 8 characters
+  - Email Passwoed meet the following criteria:
+    - General form : xxxx xxxx xxxx xxxx , with x is a number or alphabet
 - **Response**:
   - **Status Code**: 200 OK
   - **Response Body**: